Red-Portal/red-portal.github.io/_posts/2022-12-11-red_herring.md

 ---

 ## Will Conformal Prediction Replace Bayesian Inference?
-With the rise of [conformal prediction](https://www.youtube.com/watch?v=kSGP4F_ZcBY), I am hearing doubts being raised about the Bayesian approach to machine learning.
+With the rise of [conformal prediction](https://www.youtube.com/watch?v=kSGP4F_ZcBY), I am hearing doubts about the Bayesian approach to machine learning.
 This is especially true for Bayesian deep learning, where the Bayesian approach is barely making progress to provide a computationally-feasible baseline for predictive uncertainty quantification.

 ## Uncertainty Quantification is a Red Herring